Friday, September 30, 2011

 Kevin Sean Michaels directed this highly acclaimed documentary that stands as a true monument to the golden days of television programming and the world of horror movie hosting.
 Vampira: The Movie has received a lot of positive attention as it toured the film festival circuits and has even won the Rondo Hatton Classic Horror Award for Best Independent Film of 2007.
 Michaels followed Vampira: The Movie with his second endeavor in documentary filmmaking -- The Wild World of Ted V. Mikels (2008), which I'm sure Sicko-Psychotic followers will want to check out... if they haven't already.

 But what inspired Michaels to make Vampira his directorial debut?
 It seems that, like many of us, Michaels started off as a young horror and sci-fi junkie.
-He's been a longtime fan of Elvira, George Romero, Friday the 13th the Series, and read Fangoria magazines, which payed tribute to horror hosts in one of its early issues.
+He's been a longtime fan of Elvira, George Romero, Friday the 13th the Series, and read Fangoria magazines, which paid tribute to horror hosts in one of its early issues.
 As a child, Michaels had the rare privilege of being able to stay up late and watch horror and sci-fi programs, such as Chiller Theatre, where he first viewed Plan 9 from Outer Space.
 This began his fascination with the mysterious Vampira who glided across the crudely constructed cemetery of Ed Wood's cult classic.
 In later years, Michaels received much of his filmmaking know-how by working as Art Director for Troma Entertainment, Inc. before he decided to pursue his childhood obsession with Vampira and make a documentary about Maila Nurmi.
 In fact, Michaels couldn't resist filming and including a hilarious short parody about Nurmi on the set of Plan 9!
 Fetish model Jezabelle X played the Hollywood diva, Vampira, to perfection!
 Matthew Muhl (All for Melissa) took on the role of the infamous Ed Wood, while Bryan Mathew Kelly (Sugar Boxx) played The Amazing Criswell, and Zack Beseda (War of the Worlds 2: The Next Wave) portrayed Tom Mason.

 A slew of celebrities were also rounded up to pay tribute and comment on Nurmi and her celebrated persona as Vampira.
 Scream Queens Debbie Rochon (Chainsaw Cheerleaders), Julie Strain (Zombiegeddon), Debbie D (Kill the Scream Queen) and Debbie Dutch (Sorority Girls and the Creature from Hell) provide eye candy as they shower Nurmi with compliments; Forrest J. Ackerman (creator and editor of Famous Monsters of Filmland magazine) and Jerry Only (bass player for the Misfits) recollect personal encounters with Maila Nurmi; Count Smokula performs an original song about the glamour ghoul; and horror hosts Jami Deadly, Penny Dreadful, Svengoolie, and Zacherley make special appearances.
 Also featured are David J. Skal (film historian), Kevin Eastman (co-creator of The Teenage Mutant Ninja Turtles), Lloyd Kaufman (producer-director for Troma Entertainment, Inc.), Sid Haig (House of 1000 Corpses), Bill Moseley (The Devil's Rejects), and a very brief cameo by Bruce Campbell (The Evil Dead)!

 Of course, the highlight of the guest celebrity interviews is the controversial appearance of Cassandra Peterson (a.k.a.
 Elvira, Mistress of the Dark)!
 We've all heard many of the nasty rumors and slander from the press that Peterson has had to endure throughout the years, but rarely has she ever vocally defended herself, choosing instead to hold her head up high and brush off the negative publicity with class and silent integrity.
 It was a bold move on the part of director Kevin Sean Michaels to include her, and a relief for many of us fans who have always admired both Nurmi and Peterson respectively.
 "It is a touchy subject," Michaels confessed to HorrorHound magazine (issue #6, Winter 2006-2007), "but the speculation about the lawsuit should end with this movie.
 It's an interesting story and it's better that Cassandra tell it than having a cheesy voice-over.
 It's a matter of fairness to the people involved and the audience.
 Lawsuits happen in real life."
 During the interview, Peterson describes in great detail how the character of Elvira was conceived and of the lawsuit Nurmi brought down on her.
 Peterson also states that she acted responsibly throughout the ordeal and never attempted to infringe on Nurmi's creation.
-Although the court ruled in Peterson's favor, the Mistress of the Dark felt that "it was a no win situation for everybody."
+Although the court ruled in Peterson's favor, the Mistress of the Dark felt that "it was a no-win situation for everybody."
 Indeed, comparing Elvira to Vampira is like comparing H.R.
 Pufnstuf's Witchiepoo to The Wizard of Oz's Wicked Witch of the West -- they are completely different personalities.
 The only difference between these pair of women and our two favorite horror hostesses is that Billie Hayes and Margaret Hamilton admired one another and got along well together.

-A most entertaining aspect of the documentary is its soundtrack.
+The most entertaining aspect of the documentary is its soundtrack.
 Ari Lehman, who was the first actor to play Jason Voorhees in the original Friday the 13th (1980) film, actually wrote the score for Vampira: The Movie which very nicely complimented Maila Nurmi's scenes.
 Other contributing musicians include The Merry Widows performing the catchy song "Grave Robbers (from Outer Space)"; Mustang Lightning rockin' their "Haunted House" jam; and Curse doing the "Graveyard Shuffle" with special guests David Amram and Marc Ribot.
-Furthermore, one of the many special features on the DVD includes the full-version of Count Smokula's "Vampira."
+Furthermore, one of the many special features on the DVD includes the full version of Count Smokula's "Vampira."
 Fans were obviously impressed by the music and the songs featured in the documentary that a Vampira: The Movie Soundtrack album was eventually released with the addition of 6 extra tracks that were not in the film!

 No comments: